Printmaking: Monotype, Intaglio, Etching, Photogravure and Screenprinting

 Screenprinting

-Description: inmbul1a Screenprinting entails forcing ink through a fabric screen that contains the image to be printed.
+inmbul1a Screenprinting entails forcing ink through a fabric screen that contains the image to be printed.

 Screenprinting can be used to create an edition of prints or individual prints.